-Incidentally, I have already heard that prior self employment is actually a problem when looking for a job - you hardly believe it, you should think, entrepreneurs want employees who can think for themselves ....
+Incidentally, I have also heard that previous independence when looking for a job should actually be a problem - you can hardly believe it, you should think that entrepreneurs want employees who can think for themselves ...

-Anyway, I have many of the points just touched here already in mine Series of articles “Fail better” Best of HR – Berufebilder.de® - from the fear of failure to the lack of entrepreneurship training to bankruptcy law.
+Anyway, I have many of the points just touched here already in mine Article series “Fail better” on Best of HR – Berufebilder.de® - from the fear of failure to the lack of entrepreneurship training to bankruptcy law.

 6. Small and innovative?
 Bad luck!

 One other aspect seems to me to be important: entrepreneurs, these are the big companies in Germany especially with the smart office and secretary.
 Or the middle class, preferably from the traditional crafts.

 Small, innovative garage companies, on the other hand, look down the drain.
 Google and Facebook, which today are undisputedly among the most successful companies in the world, even if they started like that.